Is Service Mesh good for Microservices?

 Microservices architecture has been evolving a lot during last couple years and there are quite a few new concepts and patterns are emerging.
 ‘Service Mesh’ concept is getting quite popular .
-In this post, I’m planning to cover the key concepts related to Service Mesh and how it is used in real world microservices implementations.
+In this post, I’m planning to cover the key concepts related to Service Mesh.

 Why ‘Service Mesh’?